-Mimiran helps companies sell faster and more profitably by streamlining the process of creating and closing proposals.
+Mimiran helps companies sell faster and more profitably by streamlining the sales process, converting more visitors into leads, more leads into conversations, and more conversations into e-signed proposals.

 Reuben Swartz, Founder

 Reuben is a software engineer by training, a consultant by background (helping firms from startups to Global 100 firms sell more profitably) and a sales rep by necessity.
 When he wrote proposals, he hated that he never knew if and when prospects had read them.
 After developing quoting solutions for enterprise customers, sales reps remarked that accurate pricing was great, but the real time sink was turning those quotes into proposals.
 You might think the light bulb would have gone off then, but it didn’t.

 Later, a prospect asked for a proposal.
 After opening up my Word and Excel templates and drawing a deep breath, I realized that if I moved the entire proposal process online, not only could I automate the process of creating the proposal, but I could know when the prospect was reading it.
 The light bulb finally went off.
 Version 0.1 of Mimiran was pretty basic, but it had content, automatically incorporated customer, product, and pricing information, and sent a notification when my prospect was reading it.

 When I got that notification email, I logged into Mimiran, and saw my prospect read each section of the proposal.
 Then I called him.

 “I’m so glad you called, I was just reading your proposal.”
 This was already far better than the old email-and-wait method.